Random walks with stochastic resetting in complex networks: a discrete time approach: Markovian walks under SR

-In order to give a visual impression of this complex dynamics, we present videos of two realizations of this walk, which can be launched by clicking on the underlined words below.
+In order to give a visual impression of this complex dynamics, we present videos of two realizations of this walk, which can be launched by clicking online on the words "simulation video" marked hereafter.
 In these animations, the nodes visited by the walker are colored in orange.
 The resets occur with uniform probability to any node of the network (corresponding to $100\%$ of r-node population, cf.\ Fig.\ \ref{WS_network}(b)) and the runtime in both simulations is $300$.
 The \href{https://drive.google.com/file/d/1bdEzrpH1NDYq8IOCSRkAtuqQLS1_YnKQ/view}{\it first simulation video} is characterized by the resetting rate $p=0.05$.
-In the \href{https://drive.google.com/file/d/1B1AdQfj-J7-JdK-BuubxgP3jKV68BtNo/view?usp=sharing}{\it second simulation}, $p=0.8$.
+In the \href{https://drive.google.com/file/d/1B1AdQfj-J7-JdK-BuubxgP3jKV68BtNo/view?usp=sharing}{\it second simulation video}, $p=0.8$.
 We determined numerically the number of visited nodes during the runtime.
 In the first simulation the number of visited nodes is $105$, and in the second one $212$.
 This empirically shows the faster exploration of the graph (and hence shorter MFPTs) when the resetting rate is increased.

 In Fig.\ \ref{Kemeny_BA_WS}, we show the Kemeny constants and search efficiencies of the above considered graphs.
 We remark once again that the resetting most efficiently reduces the MFPT for the WS graph.
 One can also note that the values of the Kemeny constant are similar to those of the respective MFPTs (Figs.\ \ref{BA_network}, \ref{WS_network}).
 For both the WS and the BA graph the optimal resetting rate $p_*$ minimizing the Kemeny constant is close to one, whereas does not exist for the CC graph.